anuragkumarak95/ansible-spark-cluster-1/README.md

 # ansible-spark-cluster
-Ansible role to set-up spark cluster in Ubuntu
+Ansible playbook to set-up spark cluster in Ubuntu